biancamika/digital-garden-template/_notes/3. Permanent Notes/Work is a core part of our human identity.md

 ---
 title: Work is a core part of our human identity
 ---
-# Work is a core part of our human identity

 ## Reference
 - **Source:** [[John Mark Comer]]; [[Garden City (Book)]]
 - **Keywords:** [[permanent notes]]